-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+You have a credit score with all three of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of an individual with a higher credit score.
+You can qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a better credit score.

-Staying on top of your FICO score is the first step in buying a home.
-Call us at (704) 985-6817 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
+There are strategies to boost your score.
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be hard to make a large-scale change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance one card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to one card.

-- Department store cards and gas station cards.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You must always avoid maintaining a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Apply for gas station cards or store credit.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of charging a large balance for too long because these types of cards more than likely have a higher interest rate.

 - Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
-But, make sure you pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Glen Alford Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Glen Alford Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.